 - Responding to change over following a pre-agreed plan

-- Working [something] over comprehensive documentation
+- Working on tasks over comprehensive documentation

 - Customer collaboration over contract negotiation